sit-2021-int214/006-IMDB-data-from-2006-to-2016/assignment/HW2_groupid.md

 cats$Bwt = cat body weight
 ```

 3.)
-From survey, number of student who applaud with "Right", "Left", "Neither" hand on top is 39, 50, 147.
+From survey, number of student who applaud with "Right", "Left", "Neither" hand on top is 39, 50, 147 respectively.
 ```{R}
 summary(survey$Clap)
 ```